augustolnb/augustolnb/README.md

 ### Hi

-- 🌴 A data science and electrical engineering [8/10] student from tropical lands
+- 🌴 A IA enthusiast and electrical engineering [8/10] student from tropical lands
 - 🐍 Python backend developer
 - 🌵 I'm currently working as a math instructor
-- 🐢 I'm trying to spend time learning TensorFlow and Scikit-learn... when I have time!
+- 🐢 Learning TensorFlow2.0 and some others libraries in Python.
 ##